publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616e.md

     (b) __Purposes__

-    Grants provided under subsection (a) of this section may be used to—
+    Grants provided under subsection (a) may be used to—

         (1) recruit individuals for programs which train individuals to be nurses, nurse midwives, or nurse practitioners,